+Project description

-Project title Please provide a title for your project: Project description Goal of Project (2 pages max): In a separate attachment, please describe the issue or problem you hope to address, explain why this work is needed (including whether it is already being done and, if so, why you propose this project), and how your project will promote racial justice or other anti-racist ends.
-Project deliverables: Please identify specific deliverables, and how your project will accomplish these deliverables.
-Project challenges: What potential challenges do you foresee, if any?
-Will the COVID-19 pandemic potentially disrupt this project?
-Sustainability: How will these results be sustainable (if applicable) after the conclusion of the project?
-Project budget Budget: In a separate attachment, please provide a target budget, including expense line items, for this project.
-This budget need not be elaborate or complexjust sufficient for the selection committee to understand how ARGP funds would be used Funding: I am applying for a student stipend
+- Goal of Project (2 pages max): In a separate attachment, please describe the issue or problem you hope to address, explain why this work is needed (including whether it is already being done and, if so, why you propose this project), and how your project will promote racial justice or other anti-racist ends. - Project timeline and milestones: Please describe the timeframe you propose for this project, including the grant term.
+Grants can be awarded for 4-12 month terms.
+(You can break the project up into phases with smaller timeframes if you wish.)
+Within the timeframe, please also identify key steps and proposed milestones.
+You may attach additional pages if needed.

+• Project deliverables: Please identify specific deliverables, and how your project will accomplish these deliverables.

+- Project challenges: What potential challenges do you foresee, if any?
+Will the COVID-19 pandemic potentially disrupt this project? - Sustainability: How will these results be sustainable (if applicable) after the conclusion of the project?

+Project budget

+- Budget: In a separate attachment, please provide a budget, including expense line items, for this project. - Funding:

-Please describe how the stipend(s) would be used and the proposed amount(s).
-Please also indicate if any applicants are already receiving course credit or research assistant credit for any project work: I am applying for funds for project expenses Please describe anticipated expenses and how ARGP funds would be used for expenses: I have received funding from other sources for this project Please describe the funding amount, source of the funding, and how it is being used: Non-monetary support Please indicate what type of additional support from the ARGP you would like to apply for, and provide a description as to why this would be beneficial: Opportunities to be connected to scholars, advocates, administrators, or racial justice experts for advice on your pr Pe riodic check-ins for guidance and assistance from the grant administrator Co mmunity building opportunities with other grantees Op portunities to educate the Columbia community about your project
+I am applying for a student stipend Please describe how the stipend(s) would be used and the proposed amount(s).
+Please also indicate if any applicants are already receiving course credit or research assistant credit for any project work:

+I am applying for funds for project expenses Please describe anticipated expenses and how ARGP funds would be used for expenses:

+I have received funding from other sources for this project

+Please describe the funding amount, source of the funding, and how it is being used:

+Non-monetary support

+Please indicate what type of additional support from the ARGP you would like to apply for, and provide a description as to why this would be beneficial:

+Assistance in connecting with scholars, advocates, administrators, or racial justice experts to help advise on the project

+Periodic check-ins for assistance from the grant administrator

+Community building opportunities with other grantees

+Opportunities to educate the Columbia community about your project

+Reporting requirements

-Reporting requirements Grant recipients are expected to submit two short (1 page max) written reports: (1) a midpoint progress report and (2) a final report at the conclusion of the project.
-Do you have any concerns about submitting these reports No, I do not have any concerns about submitting these reports Yes, I have concerns about submitting these reports, for the following reasons: Resume Please provide resumes for all project applicants Short-answer questions (1 paragraph max) Why should we fund this project?
-(Optional) How would this project benefit Columbia Law School, Law School students, or the surrounding community?
-(Optional) How has your lived experience shaped the way you think about the most pressing racial justice issue of our time?
-(Optional) Is there anything else you would like the Selection Committee to know about you or this project?
+Grant recipients are expected to submit two short (1 page max) written reports: (1) a midpoint progress report and (2) a final report at the conclusion of the project.
+Do you have any concerns about submitting these reports?

+No, I do not have any concerns about submitting these reports

+Yes, I have concerns about submitting these reports, for the following reasons:

+Resume

+Please provide resumes for all project applicants

+Short-answer questions (1 paragraph max)

+• Why should we fund this project?

+• (Optional) How would this project benefit Columbia Law School, Columbia Law students, or the surrounding community?

+• How has your lived experience shaped the way you think about the most pressing racial justice issues of our time?

+• Is there anything else you would like the Selection Committee to know about you or this project?